How much does a new bathroom cost?

 23rd April 2019

-AJ & SONS PLUMBING answered the question "How much does a new bathroom cost?"
+AJ and Sons Plumbing Ltd answered the question "How much does a new bathroom cost?"

 Hi. the cost of a new bathroom really depends on what you want fitted.
 The price can vary so much depending on style, budget, and if you want items moved to different positions in the room.
 Also a factor can be the walls, whether you want it tiling or splash boarding.
 My advice would be to get brochures and look through them and have an idea what you would like, then sit down with your plumber and go through it And also take on board any ideas your plumber may have as these could save you money.